Frank Yallop: Monterey Bay FC (2021–2024)

-On February 1, 2021, it was announced that Monterey Bay FC would be joining the USL Championship as an expansion side.
-This club was primarily owned by Ray Beshoff, and the result of Fresno FC folding two years prior.
+On 1 February 2021 it was announced that Monterey Bay FC would be joining the USL Championship as an expansion side.
+This club was primarily owned by Ray Beshoff, and its creation was the result of Fresno FC folding two years prior.
 Yallop was initially announced as sporting director, a similar role to what he had held previously with Fresno.
-Yallop would be announced in April as taking on the additional role of head coach for Monterey Bay FC in addition to acting as sporting director.
+Yallop would be announced in April as taking on the additional role of head coach for Monterey Bay FC while acting as sporting director.
 Former Earthquakes captain Ramiro Corrales would serve as Yallop's sole assistant coach.
 Corrales played under Yallop during both of the coach's stints with the San Jose Earthquakes.
 Monterey Bay FC began their first USL Championship season in March 2022.
+The club started off the first seven league matches of the season on the road while Cardinale Stadium finished construction.
 The club achieved their first professional win on 29 March, in their third match of the 2022 USL Championship season.
+They would not get their second win until the eighth match of the season, which was their home opener.
+It took until the summer for there to be a true change of form, with strong showings in July and September, but the club would ultimately miss the playoffs in their first season.

-Yallop and assistant coach Ramiro Corrales were both released from their positions on July 31, 2024.
+In preparation for their second season, Monterey Bay brought back 17 players from their inaugural squad.
+Yallop coached the club to their first ever win in the U.S. Open Cup on 5 April 2023, away to Central Valley Fuego FC.
+This was the first time Yallop and Monterey Bay played against a club based in Fresno after Fresno FC folded to eventually become Monterey Bay FC itself.
+Moving onto the Third Round Monterey Bay would play host to another club from Yallop's past, the San Jose Earthquakes.
+Monterey Bay would go on to achieve their most important win in club history, upsetting the Quakes 1–0.
+It was their first competitive match against a first division club in their history.
+Yallop would remark after the match "I’ve got a lot of connections obviously with the Earthquakes and love them dearly, but it was fun to have this game.
+The Quakes brought a bunch of fans down, which is fantastic, and obviously our home fans really enjoyed the match…I think it was a great game of football."
+In May the club would once again host MLS competition in the US Open Cup, but this time they fell in a penalty-shootout against Los Angeles FC.
+Despite a hot start to the season, Monterey Bay would ultimately finish the season in 11th place, once again 2nd to last in the Western Conference and six points away from qualifying for the playoffs.